thinkerelwin/social-app-fullstack/README.md

 - **With code quality in mind:** auto lint codes with **Eslint**, **Prettier**, **Stylelint** before commit, and use **SonarQube** to improve code quality.

 - **Dark mode:** ease on your eyes.
-- **A test environment that is ready to use:** have a basic E2E and unit test cases, and you can get an E2E code coverage report with 'npm run cypress:coverage'(need to run E2E test once to collect the data).
+- **A test environment that is ready to use:** have a basic E2E and unit test cases written with Cypress

-  *p.s.
-Cypress v13 is not fully compatible with vite v5 yet, you need to restart Cypress to change the testing type, or you will encounter an error otherwise*

 ## User Story